Carney: Mend, Don't End, Enhanced Unemployment Benefits

 The current enhancement program is set to expire at the end of the week.
 If nothing is done in Capitol Hill the program will end and millions of Americans who lost their jobs to the pandemic and shutdowns will find themselves cut off from extra income.
 That may send some Americans back on to payrolls but it will mean many Americans will just have to spend less because the only income available, unemployment benefits, will suddenly and dramatically decline.

-Of course, we do not really have to choose between ending the enhancement would be reduced to $500 in August and $400 in September.
+Of course, we do not really have to choose between ending the enhancement and keeping it in full.
+Instead, we could choose to phase it out.
+The extra payments could be reduced to $500 in August and $400 in September.
 After that, it could fall as unemployment rates around the country decline.
 Even a $200 reduction would greatly cut back on the number of Americans for whom returning to work would be penalized.

 This could also be structured as aid to the states.
 The federal enhancement could remain at $600 while the maximum state contribution declined.
 That still eliminates or greatly reduces the problem of paying people more not to work while also granting relief to state budgets that have come under strain because of the pandemic and necessary expenses.